okta/okta-oidc-js/packages/oidc-middleware/README.md

 * **issuer** - The OIDC provider (e.g. `https://{yourOktaDomain}/oauth2/default`)
 * **client_id** - An id provided when you create an OIDC app in your Okta Org
 * **client_secret** - A secret provided when you create an OIDC app in your Okta Org
-* **appBaseUrl** - The base scheme, host, and port (if not 80/443) of your app.
-You may specific `loginRedirectUri` and `logoutRedirectUri` to override this setting if you redirect to other apps.
+* **appBaseUrl** - The base scheme, host, and port (if not 80/443) of your app, not including any path (e.g. http://localhost:3000, not http://localhost:3000/ )  You may specific `loginRedirectUri` and `logoutRedirectUri` to override this setting if you redirect to other apps.

-Deprecated config:

-* **redirect_uri** - This has been replaced with `loginRedirectUri`, but you can omit it entirely if you aren't redirecting Okta logins to a different app than this one.
-This deprecated config will continue to work until removed in a later version, but you should remove/replace it.  (see [Upgrading](#upgrading))

 Optional config: